 E. Committee Self-Evaluations

 Each of the Audit and Compliance Committee, Compensation Committee, Nominating and Corporate Governance Committee, and Quality and Innovation Committee shall annually evaluate its performance as a committee.
 The chair of each committee shall report that committee’s conclusions to the Board and may make recommendations for improvement to the Board.

 F. Director Orientation and Education

-New directors shall participate in an orientation program, the agenda for which shall be determined by the Chairman, in consultation with the CEO .
+New directors shall participate in an orientation program, the agenda for which shall be determined by the Chairman, in consultation with the CEO , where such positions are separate functions.
 The Nominating and Corporate Governance Committee shall work with the Company to provide continuing education programs for all members of the Board and its committees to enhance the Board’s effectiveness in carrying out its duties.

 A. Access to Management, Management Information and Employees

 In order to fulfill their oversight responsibilities, directors shall have free access to management, management information and employees.
 Management is expected to be responsive to requests for information from directors.
-The Board encourages the Chairman, in consultation with the CEO, to invite management to make presentations at Board meetings in order to provide insight into the Company’s business or to provide individuals with exposure to the Board for purposes of leadership development.
+The Board encourages the Chairman, in consultation with the CEO (if separate given the Board leadership structure), where such positions are separate functions, to invite management to make presentations at Board meetings in order to provide insight into the Company’s business or to provide individuals with exposure to the Board for purposes of leadership development.